dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 **Old behavior**

-Prior to EF Core 3.0, `ILoggerFactory` was registered as a singleton service.
+Before EF Core 3.0, `ILoggerFactory` was registered as a singleton service.

 **New behavior**